Duistermaat-Heckman measures for Hamiltonian groupoid actions: Results

-Let be a locally free, effective Hamiltonian action of a source connected, source proper, regular symplectic groupoid and assume that $\mu$ is proper and has connected fibres.
-We denote the leaf space by $B$, the projection by $q:M\to B$ and the symplectic foliation by $\F_{\pi}$.
-With these assumptions we can assume without loss of generality that the moment map is surjective.
+From now on, let be a locally free, effective Hamiltonian action of a source connected, source proper, regular symplectic groupoid and assume that $\mu$ is proper and has connected fibres.
+We have written $q:M\to B$ for the projection to the leaf space and denote the symplectic foliation by $\F_{\pi}$.
+With these assumptions we can and will assume without loss of generality that the moment map is surjective.